 Hardware: Compensated adjustable Brazilian rosewood bridge with inlaid foot; engraved gold L-5 tailpiece; Grover Imperial tuners; older vintage correct bound tortoise pickguard; Armstrong floating humbucking pickup with thumbwheel volume and tone controls; endpin jack.

-Notes: Just ten pioneering instruments opened the modern era of the archtop guitar.
+Notes: Just fifteen pioneering instruments opened the modern era of the archtop guitar.
 And this is one of them.

 1939 was a pivotal year for the legendary Gibson L-5.
 Its 'Premiere' model was the first truly modern archtop guitar, with its groundbreaking Venetian cutaway greatly enhancing access to the upper fingerboard.
 That same year, Gibson formally introduced the natural finish, and returned the model to its original parallel bracing pattern, for increased projection and cutting power.
 By the end of '39, Gibson had shipped its first L-5 Premiere models, with a production of a mere 15 examples in the new blonde finish.
 Premium priced over the standard L-5, the new cutaway guitars were produced in vanishingly small numbers, before production ceased altogether during WWII.

 Our good friend Andre Duchossoir has confirmed that this historic instrument was shipped on October 13th, 1939, to Charles Parker, presumably the owner of Parker Music in Houston, TX, a firm that operated there for over a century.
 The second in its batch of 10, this guitar is one of the first three L-5PN models shipped from the factory.
 Earlier than any now recorded in the Prewar L-5 database, this remarkable guitar could well be the oldest surviving example of the model known to date.